johntipula/nodejs/README.md

 1. Nodejs Hello World
 --------------------
-Hello World Basic example Nodejs with:
+Run Hello World Basic example Nodejs with:
 ```
 node app.js
 ```

 2. Nodejs with module
 --------------------
-Example with a module created in the folder module with:
+Run Example with a module created in the folder module with:
 ```
 node index.js
 ```